-Many children and young people who have SEN may also have a disability under the Equality Act 2010 - that is'...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities'.
-This definition provides a relatively low threshold and includes more children than many realise: 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial' SEN Code of Practice (2014, p5)
+Many children and young people who have SEN may also have a disability under the Equality Act 2010 - that is...'a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities.'
+This definition provides a relatively low threshold and includes more children than many realise: 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial' SEN Code of Practice (2015, p16)

-1. The kinds of special educational need for which provision is made at the school
+1. The kinds of special educational need for which provision is made at the school.

-At Kingsnorth CEP School we can make provision for every kind of frequently occurring Special Educational Need without an Education, Health and Care Plan, for instance dyslexia, DCD (dyspraxia), speech and language needs, autism, learning difficulties and behaviour difficulties.
+At Kingsnorth CEP School we can make provision for every kind of frequently occurring Special Educational Need that does not require a Statement of Special Educational Needs or Education, Health and Care Plan, for instance dyslexia, DCD (dyspraxia), speech and language needs, autism, ASD, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.
+For example, we currently have a child with a very rare genetic condition and the school has had extra training delivered by the experts in that field.

-The school also currently meets the needs of pupils with a Education, Health and Care plan with the following kinds of special educational need: Health and Self Care, Autism, Learning Needs and Behaviour, Social Emotional and Mental Health.
-Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority.
+The school also currently meet the needs of pupils with an Education, Health and Care plan, with the following kinds of special educational need: this includes Health and Self Care, Autistic Spectrum Disorder, Learning Needs and Behaviour, Emotional and Mental Health.
+Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority which is Kent County Council (K.C.C.).

-The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.
+The admission arrangements for pupils without a Statement of Special Educational Needs/ Education, Health and Care Plan, do not discriminate against or disadvantage disabled children or those with special educational needs.

-2. Information about the policy for identification and assessment of pupils with SEN
+2. Information about the policy for identification and assessment of pupils with SEN.

-At Kingsnorth CEP School we monitor the progress of all pupils six times a year to review their academic progress.
-We also use a range of assessments with all the pupils at various points these include:
+At Kingsnorth CEP School, we monitor the progress of all pupils six times a year to review their academic progress.
+We also use a range of assessments with all the pupils at various points.
+These include:

-- Y1 phonics screening, (June) Year 2 (Dec)
+- Y1 phonics screening, (June) Year 2 Dec 2021

-- Phonics assessments (Termly)
+- Phonic assessments (Termly)

+- EYFS Profile (June)

 - SATs Test in Yr.
 2 and 6 (May)

 - CATs Tests (Cognitive Ability Tests) in Year 5 (July)

-- NFER Assessments Year 2 to Year 5 (3 times a year)
+- NFER Assessments Yr.2 to 5 (3 times a Year)

 - Speech link, (September/October)

-- Language link, (September/October)
+- Infant Language link, (September/October)

+- Junior Language Link (As needed)

+- Lucid Rapid and Lucid Lass (As needed)

 - Reading age (Star Tests- When required)

-- Lucid Rapid (As needed)

-- Formative and Summative assessments (As required)
+- Formative and Summative assessment (As required)